 Module code: SOC2116Status: CompulsoryThe purpose of this module is to provide students with the valuable opportunity to experience preparing and conducting independent practical social research and/or theoretical/conceptual reflection in a variety of different in-the-field settings that offers a choice of experience to each student.
 Students put into practice their methodological training, enhance self-development from in-the-field experience, recognise and/or develop creative and innovative opportunities to engender positive change, and prepare them for their dissertations in the third year.

 Module code: SOC2117Status: DesignateThis module will introduce students to a range of micro- and macro-sociological perspectives and their analysis of the changing nature of social identities.
 It aims to demonstrate the relevance and applicability of sociology to an understanding of social identity and aspects of everyday life.

 Module code: SOC2118Status: DesignateThis module introduces students to core debates, concepts and theories of culture and representation, with a focus on the representation of social inequalities.
 Through the examination of a range of contemporary media examples, students also learn to use and apply key approaches to media and cultural analysis.

 Sexual Intimacy and the Body (20 Credits)

 Module code: SOC2119Status: DesignatePopular and academic concern with both the body and sex have increased enormously within the last 150 years.
 This module provides an opportunity to explore this development in relation to matters of continuity and change within advancing modernity at a range of levels from the individual to the global.

-- Love and Intimacy in the 21st Century (20 Credits)
+- Methodology and Application in Social Research (20 Credits)

 Sociology of the Self (20 Credits)